Tips for Searching

 To do a basic search on the metadata of the text, you may use the basic search box that appears on the main Il secolo page in Islandora.
 This will only search the metadata that has been provided (e.g. titles for a select number of articles or rubriche).
-For more information on the metadata that is captured, see our Newspaper Metadata page.
 Please note that when using the basic search, it will not search the content of the articles.

 You may also select “Advanced search” when searching.
 This will search the text of the articles.
 Please note, however, that the OCR (Optical Character Recognition) is not very good for these newspapers.
 As a result, it is very likely that words that occur in the articles will not show up in your search results.
 Additionally, when Islandora returns search results within the newspaper, it will only indicate which page the words are on.
 It does not highlight where the word appears on the page.
 We recommend browsing and reading through some articles or searching for article titles.

-When using the Advanced Search function, you may use operators “OR” or “AND”, as was mentioned above.
+When using the Advanced Search function, you may use operators “OR” or “AND”.